BB-8: The Rise of Skywalker (2019)

-BB-8 appeared in Star Wars: The Rise of Skywalker where, in mission with Rey, Finn, Poe, Chewie and C-3PO on Pasaana eventually befriended a droid named D-O. Later followed them on Kef Bir and Exegol in the last war against Emperor Palpatine and the Sith Eternal.
+BB-8 appeared in The Rise of Skywalker where, in mission with Rey, Finn, Poe, Chewie and C-3PO on Pasaana eventually befriended a droid named D-O. Later followed them on Kef Bir and Exegol in the last war against Emperor Palpatine and the Sith Eternal.
 After celebrating the victory of the Resistance on Ajan Kloss, BB-8 followed Rey on Tatooine where she buried Luke and Leia's lightsabers in the Lars homestead and, in the end, the droid watched the binary sunrise along with her.

+In television

 Forces of Destiny (2017–18)

 BB-8 makes several appearances in Star Wars Forces of Destiny.
 In "Sands of Jakku" and "BB-8 Bandits", both of which take place shortly after Rey finds him in The Force Awakens, Rey helps the droid evade a Nightwatcher worm and several bandits.
 In "Tracker Trouble", the droid, Rey, Finn, and Han help to get a tracker off the Millennium Falcon shortly after leaving Jakku.
 In "Shuttle Shock", which takes place during the journey to Canto Bight in The Last Jedi, BB-8 is overloaded by electrical shocks from a jellyfish monster, forcing Finn and Rose to try and fix it.

-Star Wars Resistance (2018–2020)
+Star Wars Resistance (2018)

-BB-8 is a supporting character in the 2018 animated TV series Star Wars Resistance.
+BB-8 is a supporting character in the 2018 first season of the animated television series Star Wars Resistance.

 Other appearances

+BB-8 appears in an episode of American Dad! named "The Witches of Langley" briefly as well as in the Family Guy episode "The Elle Word".